 The analysis shows that markets matter.
 Relatively weaker areas may not be able to sustain the high build-out rates that can be delivered in stronger markets with greater demand for housing.
 There are significant variations, reflecting localised conditions, but the analysis shows a clear relationship between the strength of the market in a Local Authority area and the average annual build rates achieved on those sites.
 Plan makers should therefore recognise that stronger local markets can influence how quickly sites will deliver.

-Figure 6: Average Annual Build-out Rates of sites compared to Land Values as at 2014 as such land value estimates at February 2015 are better aligned to the build periods assessed in this report and have been used for consistency.
+Figure 6: Average Annual Build-out Rates of sites compared to Land Values as at 2014

 Source: NLP analysis and CLG Post-permission residential land value estimates (£/ha) by Local Authorities (February 2015)